jagprog5/dev-guide/README.md

 Project owners existing implies an organizational hierarchy.
-It is the responsibility of leadership to articulate expectations, and it is the responsibility of project owners to clarify and _provide feedback_ on those expectations before implementation.
+It is the responsibility of leadership to articulate expectations, and it is the responsibility of project owners to clarify expectations before implementation.

 Generally, functional requirements should flow down the hierarchy and design parameters should flow up the hierarchy (with ample communication throughout).

+## Presentation

+The way that things are said can matter more than how they are said.
+Be mindful of professionalism, especially when client facing.

 ## Research